 When can CMS add new preventive services as Medicare benefits?

-CMS may add coverage of preventive services through the National Coverage Determination (NCD) process if the service meets all of the following criteria:
+CMS may add preventive services coverage through the National Coverage Determination (NCD) process if the service meets all criteria:

 - Reasonable and necessary for the prevention or early detection of illness or disability